wellsaid-labs/tts-evaluation/docs/KUBERNETES_DEPLOYMENT.md

     1. Pick the `Standard cluster` template on the left hand side.
     1. Ensure that the `Maintenance window` is set to 3:00am under `Availability, networking, security, and additional features`.
-    1. Create a `Node pool` for worker and master nodes.
+    1. Create a `Node pool` for worker (i.e. 'worker-pool') and master nodes (i.e. 'master-pool').
        The worker and master likely do not need default 100GB disk size.
 The worker likely has an optimized architecture that it runs most quickly on.
     1. Pick the required computer resources for this deployment.
 1. Assuming GKE is installed on your system.
 Log into your cluster via:
    ```bash